souravsingh/llvm-talk/PITCHME.md

 - Numba is Python package for running Python and NumPy code faster.

 ---

 #### How does it do the job?

 - It uses LLVM to generate intermediate code which can be compiled and optimized.
-- Ability to leverage GPU computation through CUDA.
+- Ability to leverage GPU computation through CUDA and NVVM.

 ----